froelich/sf-relate/README.md

 ```
 bash 0_prepare_1KG.sh
 ```
+Note that this script download some necessary dependencies to fetch and manipulate 1000 Genomes from PLINK2's 1000 Genome Resources, formatted in `.pgen`.

 ## SF-Relate Usage
 To run SF-Relate on more than 2 parties, run it between every pair of parties.